MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ## Use Q&A to dig a little deeper

 By using Q&A, you can discover additional details in the data.

-For example, which segments drive sales?
+### Which segments drive sales?
 Do they match the industry trend?

 1. Select the **Total Units Overall by Segment** tile, which opens Q&A and populates it with the query, *total units by segment*.
 2. At the end of the existing query, add: *for VanArsdel*.
 Q&A interprets the question and displays an updated chart with the answer.
 Notice that product volume is mostly from the **Convenience** and **Moderation** segments.